A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 Some examples of regulated activity with children that occur in schools include:

-There is no legal requirement to get regularly new DBS checks for existing staff, although some schools do get new checks periodically, usually every 3 years.
+There is no legal requirement to regularly acquire new DBS checks for existing staff, although some schools do get new checks, usually every 2–3 years.

 How Much is a DBS Check for Schools?

-For a Teacher or teaching assistant working in a school, the DBS check cost will be £38 for an Enhanced DBS Check with Childrens Barred List, with an additional small admin fee.
+For a Teacher or teaching assistant working in a school, the DBS check cost will be £38 for an Enhanced DBS Check with Children’s Barred List, with an additional small administration fee.

 Do Volunteers in Schools Need a DBS Check?

 Yes.
 Just like a paid working position, volunteers require the same checks, and the level would depend on the role carried out.
-The only difference is that they would only have to pay the admin fee.
+The only difference is that that only the admin fee will need to be paid.
+We have more on volunteer DBS Checks here.
+Volunteer DBS Checks

-It is the schools’ responsibility to decide whether the previously done DBS check is correct, and acceptable, for the new position.
+It is the school’s responsibility to decide whether the previously completed DBS check is correct, and acceptable, for the new position.

 If the person in question is moving schools and their previous DBS check was done over a year ago, it is strongly advised to carry out a new one.

-How Long Does a DBS Check Take for Schools?
+How Long Does a DBS Check for Schools Take?

 Why This Timeframe?